 - Storage integration

-- Simplifies integration of storage and storage virtualization with IBM Flex System V7000 Storage Node.
+- Simplifies integration of storage and storage virtualization with Flex System V7000 Storage Node.

 - Scalable POD design